Exclusive: Iran grain barter deals crash; considers big buys

 PAKISTAN DEAL FADES

-Trade sources said talks between Iran and Pakistan over a 1 million metric ton wheat barter deal also had hit a growing number of snags including uncompetitive pricing.
+Trade sources said talks between Iran and Pakistan over a 1 million tonne wheat barter deal also had hit a growing number of snags including uncompetitive pricing.

 "There is no movement on the barter proposal with Iran at the moment.
 Given the delay, it is difficult to say when and if anything will happen," a Pakistan commerce ministry official told Reuters on Thursday.

-In May Islamabad said Iran offered $265 per metric ton for wheat, but Pakistan asked for international prices of $312 per metric ton.
-Benchmark Chicago July soft red wheat futures were priced at $6.11 per bushel or $224.50 per metric ton in late May.
+In May Islamabad said Iran offered $265 per tonne for wheat, but Pakistan asked for international prices of $312 per tonne.
+Benchmark Chicago July soft red wheat futures were priced at $6.11 per bushel or $224.50 per tonne in late May.

 A Middle East-based trader also cast doubt on any deal.